clairey-zx81/json-model/BACKLOG.md

 - [ ] frontends: reject json with duplicated props
 - [ ] c-backend: header file for generated code?
 - [ ] tests: perl _uninitialized value $tag_0 in hash element at `./mv-18/dis_01.pl:171._
-- [ ] command: allow to pass some options from environment variables?
 - [ ] command: allow to pass some options from rc file?

 ## Re Do